opnfv/clover/docs/release/configguide/sdc_config_guide.rst

     :align: center
     :scale: 100%

 The diagram above shows the Jaeger tracing UI after traces have been fetched for the proxy-access-control service.
-After executing an HTTP request using the simple curl/wget commands outlined in `Using the sample app`_ , a list of SDC services will be displayed in the top left drop-down box labelled ``Service``.
+After executing an HTTP request using the simple curl/wget commands outlined in `Using the sample`_ , a list of SDC services will be displayed in the top left drop-down box labelled ``Service``.
 Choose ``proxy-access-control`` in the drop-down and click the ``Find Traces`` button at the bottom of the left controls.
 The blue box denotes what should be displayed for the services that were involved in